cloudify-cosmo/getcloudify.org/guide/3.1/reference-simple-manager.md

 The "simple manager" blueprint contains the following nodes:

   - *manager_host* - The machine on which the Cloudify manager will be installed.
   - *manager* - The node which represents the manager.
-You may find more information about this node in the [Manager Blueprints Authoring guide](guide-authoring-manager-blueprints.html).
+You may find more information about this node in the [Types Reference](#reference-types.html#cloudifymanager-type) section as well as in the [Manager Blueprints Authoring guide](guide-authoring-manager-blueprints.html).

-# Configuration Operations

-The *manager's* node *configure* lifecycle operation (which is mapped to a method in the configure.py module) takes a single action - It sets the runtime property for private IP address of the Cloudify manager server.